Chi Aquilae

-Chi Aquilae (χ Aql, χ Aquilae) is the Bayer designation for a binary star in the equatorial constellation of Aquila, the eagle.
-This system is bright enough to be seen with the naked eye at a combined visual magnitude of +5.29.
+Chi Aquilae is a binary star system in the equatorial constellation of Aquila, the eagle.
+Its name is a Bayer designation that is Latinized from χ Aquilae, and abbreviated Chi Aql or χ Aql.
+This system is bright enough to be seen with the naked eye at a combined apparent visual magnitude of +5.29.
 Based upon parallax measurements made during the Hipparcos mission, Chi Aquilae is at a distance of approximately 900 ly from Earth.

-The two components of χ Aquilae can be separated in the spectrum and their relative brightness has been measured, but their other properties are uncertain.
-The cool component is a G2 bright giant or supergiant and is visually brighter than the hot component, so it is treated as the primary.
-The hot component is a late B- or A-type star, presumed to be a main-sequence star.
+The two components of χ Aquilae can be separated by spectrum and their relative brightness has been measured, but their other properties are uncertain.
+The cooler component displays an intermediate spectra between a G2 bright giant and a supergiant, and is visually brighter than the hot component, so it is treated as the primary.
+The hot component has a stellar classification of B5.5V, matching a B-type main-sequence star.

-The observed spectrum of the primary star is G2 Ib, a yellow supergiant.
-It is calculated to have an absolute magnitude of −2.1.
-The secondary is observed to have a spectral type of B5.5 and is expected to be a main-sequence star with an absolute magnitude of −1.
+The absolute magnitude of the primary is −2.1, while that of the secondary is −1.
 However, the brightness difference between a G2 supergiant and a B5.5 dwarf is expected to be larger.
 It is unclear whether the primary is not a supergiant or the secondary is brighter than a main-sequence star.
 As of 2004, the secondary is located at an angular separation of 0.418 arcseconds along a position angle of 76.7° from the primary.
 The separation and position angle are both decreasing.